 Included studies

 The included trials involved 1,956 participants, with most (n=17) having samples of less than 50 participants per trial arm.
 Eight studies evaluated aromatherapy, twelve massage, and six reflexology.
 Four compared aromatherapy with massage.
 Most involved participants with advanced cancer (n=15).
 One of the other trials involved participants with end-of-life AIDS [28], another end-stage renal disease [16], and five participants with palliative needs with no details on their disease [17, 22, 23, 25, 35].
-Trials were predominately conducted in the USA (n=9) and the UK (n=7), with the remaining conducted in Iran (n=2), Germany (n=1), China (n=1), Poland (n=1) and Taiwan (n=1).
+Most trials had been conducted the USA or the UK (n = 9 in US, n = 7 in UK), and seven in the UK.
+Others were conducted in Iran (n=2), Germany (n=1), China (n=1), Poland (n=1) and Taiwan (n=1).
+All trials were published in English.
 In most the main follow-up time point was immediately post-intervention (n=15).
 Table 3.

 For the eight trials involving aromatherapy, two provided this by inhaling oil only [16, 35].
 The other six provided aromatherapy in the form of a massage with oils.
 Sessions ranged from a one-off 10-minute session [35] to eight one-hour sessions over ten weeks [19].
 In two the intervention was delivered at the participants’ homes [16, 17], in two in a purpose built unit, such as a hospice [19] [21].
 The other studies did not describe the setting.
 In five studies, the aromatherapy was delivered by qualified aromatherapists or nurses who had received training [17-19, 21, 22]; in two studies participants administered the intervention themselves (inhaling an aromatherapy oil) [16, 35].
 One study did not describe who delivered the intervention [20].
 In the twelve trials involving massage, sessions ranged from three 15-45 minute massages [24, 27] to a 15 minute massage daily for eight weeks [36].
 All of the studies that described the setting were conducted in the participants’ homes [23, 27, 28, 37].
 Interventions were delivered by massage therapists, other than one study that involved nurses [24], and one that did not describe the interventionist [25].
 In the six reflexology studies, the sessions ranged from a one-off 30 minute session [31] to a session a week for six weeks [30].
 The reflexology was conducted in hospital [29, 31, 34], at a participants’ homes [32, 33] and a day-care centre [30].
 The reflexology was conducted by trained reflexologists [29, 30, 32] and participants’ caregivers or partners [31, 33].
 One study did not report on this [34].